Nithur-M/work-from-anywhere/site-reliability-engineer-jobs.md

                 <td colspan="3">
                 <details><summary>Description</summary>

-      <p>This role is an opportunity for a hands-on, but literally hands-off, technologist with a passion for Linux to build a career with Canonical and drive the success with those leveraging Ubuntu and open source products.&nbsp; If you have an affinity for operations automation and a passion for technology, then you will enjoy working with some of the best people in the industry at Canonical.</p>
+      <p>This role is an opportunity for a hands-on, but literally hands-off, technologist with a passion for Linux to build a career with Canonical and drive the success with those leveraging Ubuntu and open source products. &nbsp;If you have experience of IT operations automation, Infrastructure as Code and a passion for technology, then you will enjoy working with some of the best people in the industry at Canonical.<br></p>
 <h2>Job Summary</h2>
 <p>The IS team at Canonical supports and maintains all of Canonical’s IT production services.
 The team is in charge of running services used by over 60 million Ubuntu users.</p>
 <p>As an SRE &amp; Gitops engineer you’ll be in a unique position to drive operations automation to the next level, both in our own private clouds as well as in the public clouds.
 We do this by utilizing the best of open source infrastructure as code software, software development practices such as CI/CD pipelines, and Canonical’s leading products for software operation automation.</p>